-There are seven national fraternities and seven national sororities at Florida Southern College.
-Both fraternities and sororities recruit and initiate first-year, transfer, and returning students during the fall semester.
+There are seven national fraternities and six national sororities at Florida Southern College.
+Both fraternities and sororities recruit, transfer, and returning students during the fall semester.
+First year students are eligible for recruitment in the spring semester.
 The national fraternities are Alpha Gamma Rho, Lambda Chi Alpha, Pi Kappa Alpha, Pi Kappa Phi, Sigma Alpha Epsilon, Sigma Chi, and Theta Chi.
-The national sororities are Alpha Chi Omega, Alpha Delta Pi, Alpha Omicron Pi, Gamma Phi Beta, Kappa Delta, Zeta Tau Alpha, and Delta Delta.
+The national sororities are Alpha Chi Omega, Alpha Delta Pi, Gamma Phi Beta, Kappa Delta, Zeta Tau Alpha, and Delta Delta.

 Each national fraternity is represented in the Interfraternity Council.
 Each national sorority is represented in the Panhellenic Council.
 To be eligible for any aspect of Greek life, from recruitment to initiation, the College requires students to earn a cumulative grade point average of at least a 2.5, to be currently carrying at least 12 hours, and to be free from academic or social probation.
-Carry-overs (non-initiates) are limited to one semester.
 Eligibility must be certified by the registrar and approved by the Center for Student Involvement or designee.